artworked-de/django-galera/README.rst

 *************
 A Django application providing a database backend for MariaDB Galera Cluster.

-.. important:: This project is in development and not recommended for being used in production.

 Features
 ########
 * Loadbalancing: Randomly choose a secondary node for readonly queries to balance load over multiple database servers